 Scroll through our carousel of images below to see more example photos.

-We tested the O-MD E-M10 Mark IV alongside entry-level mirrorless rival cameras like the Fujifilm X-T200 and Sony Alpha A6100, as well as the E-M10 Mark III, to see just how well the new Olympus compares to its predecessor.
+We tested the O-MD E-M10 Mark IV alongside entry-level mirrorless rival cameras of the time like the Fujifilm X-T200 and Sony Alpha A6100, as well as the E-M10 Mark III, to see just how well the new Olympus compared to its predecessor.

 Resolution: